Perl/PPCs/rfcs/rfcOVID-0019.md

 }
 ```

-The requested functions are imported lexically, rather than appearing in the
+The requested functions are imported lexically via the
+`builtin::export_lexically` function, rather than appearing in the package
-package symbol table.
-This means that code within that lexical scope can see
+symbol table.
+This means that code within that lexical scope can see and call
-and call them as normal, but they are not visible from outside the scope to
+them as normal, but they are not visible from outside the scope to which they
-which they are exported, such as from other callers or as object or class
+are exported, such as from other callers or as object or class methods.
+This
-methods.
-This removes the need for `namespace::clean` and related modules.
+removes the need for `namespace::clean` and related modules.

 Upper-case `:export` attribute arguments are reserved for Perl to avoid
 clashing with user-defined tags.
 This is because in this author's experience,